brianach/wells/README.md

 # User Experience

-User stories were created to aid in the planning of the site and for the agile tasks in the implementation of the applicationh.
+User stories were created to aid in the planning of the site and for the agile tasks for the application project.

 - As a staff user I can create location records so that markers will be available on the map
 - As a staff user I can create a post so that users can get information about a well